Nigerian Dwarf Goat: Profile and Information

 The price of a Nigerian Dwarf goat varies according to the quality of the goat you are interested in purchasing.

-If you want breeding or pedigree quality goats or for goats that have unique or rare coloring, they cost between $200 or $500 per individual.
+If you want breeding or pedigree quality goats or for goats that have unique or rare coloring, they cost between $200 and $500 per individual.
 For a pet-quality Nigerian Dwarf goat, the price will range between $50 and $100 per individual.

 These little goats are known to make wonderful pets and may be an excellent choice for a family or a homesteader.
 They also produce a reasonable amount of milk given their miniature stature and also require lesser acreage when compared to larger goat breeds.